iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/white-flag-consensus.md

 Unlike traditional consensus mechanisms that often require complex and resource-intensive calculations to decide which of the conflicting transactions to approve, White Flag Consensus simplifies this process.

-Under the White Flag approach, transactions are confirmed without any voting or other consensus mechanism used to decide between conflicting transactions.
+Under the White Flag approach, transactions are confirmed without any voting or other consensus mechanism to decide between conflicting transactions.
 Instead, it uses a deterministic method that decides the confirmation order of transactions based on their appearance in the past milestone.
 In essence, it retroactively determines the order of transactions, removing the need for decision-making during the transaction confirmation phase.